The Intelligent Investor

 Bogle On Mutual Funds: New Perspectives For The Intelligent Investor

 Certain books have redefined the way we view the world of finance and investing―books that should be on every investor’s shelf.
 Bogle On Mutual Funds―the definitive work on mutual fund investing by one of finance’s great luminaries―is just such a work, and has been added to the catalog of Wiley’s Investment Classic collection.
-Updated with a new introduction by expert John Bogle, this comprehensive book provides investors with the wisdom of the pioneer of mutual funds to help you identify and execute the ideal mutual fund investment choices for your portfolio.
+Updated with a new introduction by expert John Bogle, this comprehensive book provides investors with the wisdom of one of the pioneers of mutual funds to help you identify and execute the ideal mutual fund investment choices for your portfolio.

 - Consider the risks and rewards of investing in mutual funds.